CBS to stay on Dish Network while talks continue, CBS says

 The negotiations are the latest in a string of disputes between media conglomerates and distributors over the price of carrying cable channels.

-“Nexstar regrets that DISH Network is willing to hold its paying subscribers hostage because it won’t agree to fair and reasonable terms for viewers’ favorite programming,” the company said on Thursday.
+“Nexstar regrets that DISH Network is willing to hold its paying subscribers hostage because it won’t agree to fair and reasonable terms for viewers’ favorite programing,” the company said on Thursday.

 On Nov.
 21, Dish Network Corp and Time Warner Inc’s Turner Broadcasting unit “mutually decided” to restore CNN, the Cartoon Network and other channels to Dish subscribers after the channels had been blacked out for a month.